Marketing 101: Exploring the difference between psychographics and demographics

-As mentioned, gathering psychographics can be challenging, as you’ll get different answers from each of your customers.
-Demographics, on the other hand, is much simpler, as you can easily predict and categorize your customers’ responses.
+As mentioned, gathering psychographics can be challenging because you’ll get different answers from all customers.
+On the other hand, demographics are much simpler, as you can easily predict and categorize your customers’ responses.

 To help you out, here are a few methods you can use to gather psychographics successfully.

 A focus group is a sampling of your customers that you use to (in a very general sense) represent all of your customers.
 Focus groups need to be demographically diverse for you to get the most accurate results.
 You should be able to find participants for a focus group by reaching out to your customers via email or social media.

 Once you have this group, you can ask them the sorts of questions you would typically ask all of your customers and record their answers.
 This provides you with a semi-holistic overview of your customer base that you can use to feed your psychographic data.